 The following are the common treatment methods for meningitis (9).

 - Bacterial meningitis requires immediate treatment with intravenous (IV) antibiotics.
-Corticosteroid medications could help reduce swelling of the meninges and decrease intracranial pressure.
+Corticosteroid medications could help reduce swelling of the meninges and decrease intracranial pressureiXA brain condition characterized by increased pressure in the skull. .
 These medications could also decrease the risk of complications, such as hearing loss and brain damage.
 Tuberculous (TB) meningitis may require anti-TB medication for a year, including a combination of antibiotics.

 - Viral meningitis may resolve itself without specific treatment in many children.
 Children with weakened immune systems are treated with antiviral medications.
 Others may receive symptomatic treatment.